Dog Dementia Symptoms and Treatment

 Treatment is mainly focused on reducing the speed of mental decline by imposing a strict daily regimen of a specially formulated diet, exercise, and bathroom breaks.
 Vitamin- and antioxidant-rich foods may also help protect against memory loss; your veterinarian may recommend a specific type or brand of food for your pet.

 Drugs such as selegiline hydrochloride are now available for the management of cognitive dysfunction in dogs, AVMA reports.
-Studies are also examining other drugs that enhance the nervous system and help keep the mind and memory sharp.
+Studies are also examining other drugs that enhance the nervous system and help keep the mind and memory functioning.

 Managing your dog’s condition